fusion-engineering/inline-python/README.md

 ### Using Rust variables

 To reference Rust variables, use `'var`, as shown in the example above.
-`var` needs to implement [`pyo3::ToPyObject`].
+`var` needs to implement `pyo3::ToPyObject`.

 ### Re-using a Python context
-It is possible to create a [`Context`] object ahead of time, to be used for running the python code.
+It is possible to create a `Context` object ahead of time and use it for running the Python code.
-That way, the context can be shared by multiple invocations of the macro.
-Doing so will preserve global variables across macro calls:
+The context can be re-used for multiple invocations to share global variables across macro calls.

 ```rust
 let context = inline_python::Context::new();